epistemik-co/staple-api/home/README.md

 ## What is it good for?

-It is intended as a simple, yet flexible, **data abstraction middleware**, which you can set up within minutes to power your web app with the ability to manage its data  as fragments of a connected, semantic knowledge graph, using a standard GraphQL interface.
+**Staple API** is intended as a simple, yet flexible, **data abstraction middleware**, which you can set up within minutes to power your web app with the ability to manage its data as fragments of a connected, semantic knowledge graph, using a standard GraphQL interface.

 <br>